The Red Panda (Ailurus fulgens) is endemic to the Himalayas in Bhutan, southern China, India, Laos, Nepal and Burma.

 The gestation period of the female red panda is about 3 months.
 During this time, the female will make a nest out of grass and twigs in either a hollow tree or rock crevasse.
 Up to 3 newborn cubs are then delivered into the nest.
 Breeding season occurs from mid-January to early March and cubs are usually born between mid-May and mid-July.
 Red pandas reach sexual maturity around a year old.

 Newborn red panda cubs weigh around 4 – 5 ounces.
-They are fully furred and pale yellow in colour.
+They are fully furred and pale yellow in color.
 Just like Giant Panda cubs, they are blind at birth and rely totally on their mother for care and survival.
 When the cubs are 3 weeks old, they open their eyes.
-Red panda cubs start to take on the adult red panda colouration at about 90 days old.
+Red panda cubs start to take on the adult red panda coloration at about 90 days old.
 Red panda cubs are weaned at 5 months and stay with their mother until the next litter is about to be born, which is about a year after their birth.

 Male red pandas do not share the raising of the cubs, it is completely left to the mother red panda to raise and care for the cubs herself.
 Red pandas can live up to 14 years in captivity.
 It is not sure, however, how long they actually live in the wild.